 By using real-time content, big data analytics, machine learning and a single system of engagement, supply chain leaders can manage risk, improve efficiency, eliminate blind spots by achieving true in-transit visibility of their supply chain.

 4 Things Netflix Does That Are Inspiration for Supply Chain Visibility

 Here are four components that Netflix successfully employed that can be a model for transforming your supply chain:

 1. Streaming and real-time content

 Netflix allows its subscribers to stream its content anywhere, anytime.
 With streaming, customers can watch videos wherever they are with no limits on the amount of content they can access.

 Streaming can be used in the supply chain as well.
 Logistics managers can manage shipments in real-time, pinpointing their exact location and collecting all of the data.
-Companies can track shipments using IoT including GPS, sensors, telematics, AIS, weather, traffic, and mobile phones.
+Companies can track shipments using Internet of Things (IoT), including GPS, sensors, telematics, AIS, weather, traffic, and mobile phones.
 Collecting real-time information allows companies to not only view and track their shipments end-to-end at any time across their supply chain network but also to optimize their supply chain operations.
-How do they do this?

 2. Big data analytics